pidg3/f21ca-group8/README.md

 ## How to connect a RASA bot to the GUI

 1. Spin up your RASA bot.
 Note the port it is exposed on (this is normally localhost:5005).
 2. Expose the RASA bot via nGrok: `ngrok http [rasa port]`, i.e. `ngrok http 5005` if the port follows the above pattern.
+Note
-3. Tell the app what the ngrok URL for the GLUE bot is via cUrl: `curl -X POST --header "Content-Type: application/json" --data '{"externalBotUrl":"[URL]"}' http://glue-middleware.eu-west-2.elasticbeanstalk.com/setExternalBotUrl`
+3. Tell the app what the ngrok URL for the GLUE bot is via cUrl: `curl -X POST --header "Content-Type: application/json" --data '{"externalBotUrl":"[URL]"}' http://glue-middleware.eu-west-2.elasticbeanstalk.com/setExternalBotUrl` - note you should use the HTTP ngrok URL for this (not the HTTPS).
 4. Check this has worked properly: `curl http://glue-middleware.eu-west-2.elasticbeanstalk.com/externalBotUrl` should return the URL with an extra bit at the end: 'webhooks/rest/webhook'.
 5. Reset the app state: `curl -X POST http://glue-middleware.eu-west-2.elasticbeanstalk.com/resetState` (you will want to do this between conversations as well)
 6. Go to the usual URL in the browser: http://glue-bot.s3-website.eu-west-2.amazonaws.com/